 When you begin to plan an inground swimming pool, it’s only natural to dwell on the obvious design solutions such as form, location, and materials of the pool.
-However, the most significant part of the puzzle is the depth of the pool.
+However, the most significant part of the puzzle is the ideal pool depth.

 Although this issue may look pretty basic, it is a very difficult task.
 Actually, the majority of potential pool owners find this question one of the most difficult decisions in the entire design procedure.
 The reason is that the perfect pool depth is subject to many factors, but ultimately reduces to an individual choice of a pool owner.